GaijinEntertainment/daScript/doc/source/stdlib/detail/math.rst

 .. |any_annotation-math-float3x4| replace:: floating point matrix with 4 rows and 3 columns

 .. |any_annotation-math-float4x4| replace:: floating point matrix with 4 rows and 4 columns

+.. |any_annotation-math-float3x3| replace:: floating point matrix with 3 rows and 3 columns

+.. |function-math-is_nan| replace:: Returns true if `x` is NaN (not a number)

+.. |function-math-is_finite| replace:: Returns true if `x` is not a negative or positive infinity

+.. |function-math-un_quat_from_unit_arc| replace:: Quaternion which represents rotation from `v0` to `v1`, both arguments need to be normalized

+.. |function-math-un_quat_from_unit_vec_ang| replace:: Quaternion which represents rotation for `ang` radians around vector `v`. `v` needs to be normalized

+.. |function-math-un_quat| replace:: Quaternion from the rotation part of the matrix

+.. |function-math-quat_mul| replace:: Quaternion which is multiplication of `q1` and `q2`

+.. |function-math-quat_mul_vec| replace:: Transform vector `v` by quaternion `q`

+.. |function-math-quat_conjugate| replace:: Quaternion which is conjugate of `q`

+.. |function-math-pack_float_to_byte| replace:: Packs float4 vector `v` to byte4 vector and returns it as uint.
+Each component is clamped to [0..255] range.

+.. |function-math-unpack_byte_to_float| replace:: Unpacks byte4 vector to float4 vector.

+.. |function-math-persp_forward| replace:: Perspective matrix, zn - 0, zf - 1

+.. |function-math-persp_reverse| replace:: Perspective matrix, zn - 1, zf - 0

+.. |function-math-look_at| replace:: Look-at matrix with the origin at `eye`, looking at `at`, with `up` as up direction.

+.. |function-math-compose| replace:: Compose transformation out of translation, rotation and scale.

+.. |function-math-decompose| replace:: Decompose transformation into translation, rotation and scale.

+.. |function-math-orthonormal_inverse| replace:: Fast `inverse` for the orthonormal matrix.